 If it is small enough to pass, fridging can also help some impactions.

-3. Bacterial Infection
+3. Bacterial or Parasitic Infection

 Bacterial infection is extremely dangerous to the axolotl.